-As urban populations continue to climb and the digital revolution brings the world into the palm of our hands, many city dwellers are finding that convenience is king.
-After all, why schlep all the way across town when you can shop and dine in the same building where you live or work?
+Why schlep all the way across town when you can shop and dine in the same building that you live or work in?

 Employers are likewise more attracted to mixed use properties in their search for spaces that offer promising potential to encourage collaboration, build morale, and attract talent.

 Likewise, employers are also more attracted to mixed-use properties in their search for space, as it offers a more robust set of amenities for employees.

 It can serve as a draw of its own to have an office with great shops, bars, and activities in the near-vicinity, let alone the same building.

 On top of that, employers can build a greater sense of camaraderie and a tighter culture in having employees that enjoy spending time in the office they work at.